benjoquilario/FEM-rest-countries/README.md

 -  See all countries from the API on the homepage
 -  Search for a country using an `input` field
 -  Filter countries by region
+-  Select an individual country to discover more
 -  Click on a country to see more detailed information on a separate page
 -  Click through to the border countries on the detail page
 -  Toggle the color scheme between light and dark mode